ryolambert/nextjs-nft-gallery/README.md

   * Images are prefetched on the server and are both cached (5 min TTL) and optimized as webp files.
   * Custom data fetching hook `useNftGallery` using SSR hydrated client and server instances of `@tanstack/react-query`
 * ***React-Virtualized*** Setup basic infinite gallery list that is able to fetch pages of nfts in increments of 100.
-* Added a debouced filter component that also uses the same custom data hook to fetch exactly 1 matching NFT to the input and display in the gallery list.
+* Added a debounced filter component that also uses the same custom data hook to fetch exactly 1 matching NFT to the input and display in the gallery list.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>